victoryeagle77/userv/README.md

 ## Program utilization

-To run the program to analyze and retrieve all data about all available components, you can currently run its binary like this :
+To run the program to analyze and retrieve all data on all available components, you can run its binary as follows:

 ```bash
 ./userv --all
 ```

-To run the program precisely for only retrieves desired components information, you can specifying a probe in binary arguments.
+To run the program precisely to retrieve only the information from the desired components, you can specify a probe in binary arguments.

 ```bash
 ./userv --active probe_1,probe_2,...
 ```

-You can select a `probe` to get data components with the program, among the following probes list :
+You can select a probe to obtain data with the program, from the following probe list:

 * board
 * cpu